chr1573r/watchdog1337/README.md

 Watchdog1337 is a simple network monitoring script written in bash.
 It pings the desired hosts in a fixed time interval and displays the status.
-If there are 10 or less hosts, the output fits nicely within a standard 80x24 PuTTY window.
+If there are 10 or less hosts, the output fits nicely within a standard 80x24 terminal window.

 Install instructions